molleindustria/hello-socket/README.md

 Socket.io is a javascript library that runs in both the browser and server to allow realtime communication between the two.
 This allow you to create environments where many people can interact on the same page.

-Socket.io does this by having both a client-side and a server-side library which communicate with each other through named events that pass between the two.
+Socket.io does this by having both a client-side and a server-side library which communicate with each other through events transmitted between the two.

+Socket.io uses WebSocket, which is a internet communication protocol like (HTTP or FTP or email) specifically designed for real-time communication.
+You don't need to know WebSocket in order to use socket.io.

 ## This example